Girish21/create-remix-blog/src/templates/fly-sqlite-ts/README.md

 ### Adding Custom Domain 🔖

 To add a custom domain to the app, you first must buy a domain from a Domain Name Register, and you can choose one of your preferences.
 Some popular options are [Domain.com](https://www.domain.com/), [Google](https://domains.google.com/registrar), [Cloudflare](https://www.cloudflare.com/en-gb/products/registrar/).

+After buying the domain, we can add a DNS record to point the domain or create a subdomain and point that to the Fly app URL.
+We can do that by adding a DNS record using the CNAME option and entering the Fly URL `https://YOUR_APP_NAME.fly.dev`.

 We also have to create an SSL certificate on Fly with the domain name.
 We can do that by running the command:

 ```sh
 flyctl cert create [DOMAIN]
 ```

 You can read more about this at [SSL for Custom Domains](https://fly.io/docs/app-guides/custom-domains-with-fly/)

+That's it, and we are ready to share our blog with the rest of the world!
+But there is one more step to take care of before sharing it.

 ### Scaling ⚖️